Jim Chanos, Short Seller and Democrat Donor, Rips Election Betting Markets

 Chanos Could Be Ruffled by Betting Market Findings

 Chanos doesn’t hide his political leanings.
-His X feed includes criticism of Elon Musk’s comments on illegal immigration, similarly jaded comments directed at Rep. Byron Donalds (R-FL) — a Black Republican — implications that Trump’s recent event at Madison Square Garden catered to fascism as well as an unfounded claim that Russia interferes with US elections.
+His X feed includes criticism of Elon Musk’s comments on illegal immigration, similarly jaded comments directed at Rep. Byron Donalds (R-FL) — a Black Republican — implications that Trump’s recent event at Madison Square Garden catered to fascism, as well as an unfounded claim that Russia interferes with US elections.

-In 2017, he said that a some of his most successful short sales occurred when Republicans were in the White House, including the collapses of Enron, Tyco and WorldCom.
-While it’s accurate that the collapses of those companies occurred while Republican President George W. Bush was in office, the accounting scandal that triggered Enron’s demise was built over years in which Democrat Bill Clinton was in the Oval Office and some experts believe it was lax leadership at the Securities and Exchange Commission (SEC) during his presidency that led to massive damage incurred by Enron investors.
+In 2017, he said that some of his most successful short sales occurred when Republicans were in the White House, including the collapses of Enron, Tyco, and WorldCom.
+While it’s accurate that the collapses of those companies occurred while Republican President George W. Bush was in office, the accounting scandal that triggered Enron’s demise was built over years in which Democrat Bill Clinton was in the Oval Office, and some experts believe it was lax leadership at the Securities and Exchange Commission (SEC) during his presidency that led to massive damage incurred by Enron investors.

-In separate 2017 — Trump’s first year as president — comments, Chanos warned that all was not well with the US economy.
+In comments made in 2017 — Trump’s first year as president — Chanos warned that all was not well with the US economy.
 However, GDP growth for that year was 2.3% compared to 1.5% in 2016.
 The S&P 500 gained 20.8% in 2017.

 Chanos Known in Gaming Circles

-That was the right call as that stock and others like it proceeded to swoon in 2021.
+That was the right call as that stock, and others like it, proceeded to swoon in 2021.
 Chanos changed his tune on sports wagering stocks last year, saying they merited consideration as long ideas due to the lack of proficiency among US bettors.

 Chanos also had a short position in Wynn Resorts (NASDAQ: WYNN) in 2021.
 He retired last year.